heroLFG/hugo-herolfg-site/content/posts/effective-altruism-criticism.md

 ## Notes

 I think the criticisms regarding technology transparency apply to every organization of people.
 I was disappointed with [the climate change competition recently done by xprize](https://www.xprize.org/prizes/elonmusk) because they did not investigate the underlying physics behind our team's [idea](/posts/global-climate-change).
 We were hoping they would either tell us what was wrong with our physics, or they would help point at a new idea that could save billions of lives.
+You can see from [their feedback](https://convective-heat-engine.github.io/xprize/) that they did neither.

 ## footnotes